viz-prakash/CTF/CTF-writeups-2017/AlexCTF/Cryptography/CR3/README.md

 **Total Solves:** Not Available
 ## Problem Description:

-[//]: # (> This program is vulnerable to a format string attack!
-See if you can modify a variable by supplying a format string!
-The binary can be found at /home/format/ on the shell server.
-The source can be found [here](format.c).)
 > What is this encryption?

 > Fady assumed this time that you will be so n00b to tell what encryption he is using